 Automated – Where you use a tool like Scrapebox to automate posting comments on a mass scale.

-Manual – where you select the sites based on traffic/niche relevancy, trying to genuinely add value with your comments and be part of the community of that site before adding your link.
+Manual – where you select the sites based on niche relevancy, trying to genuinely add value with your comments and be part of the community of that site before adding your link.

 #50 What SEO value is there in blog commenting?

 One of the real values in blog commenting is the ability to get some link diversity or “pillowing”.
 Google expects to see a natural variation of links and anchor texts from a variety of different digital sources.
 Selecting good quality sites to gain some no-follow, contextual links can help you to paint that picture.
-If your anchor text is over optimized, you can use blog commenting to cheaply and quickly diversify your anchor texts.
+If your anchors are over optimized, you can use blog commenting to cheaply and quickly diversify your anchors.

 #51 What is NAP?

 NAP is a key component of local SEO.
 Google take data into account when looking to determine which companies to display in geo-targeted searches.

 Panda was designed to reward high-value websites and de-value lower quality websites, based on a number of factors that included: